girishsj11/new_assignment/README.md

         def class_method(cls):
             print(f"Class method called.
 Class attribute: {cls.class_attribute}")

+    on the above example , if we try to change the class variable(class_attribute to "Yallo" from "Hello") by using classname.class_variable(MyClass.class_attribute) or instance.class_variable .

+    then every time when we create new object , the new object will have the latest value on the class variable(Yallo).

 ### Static Methods:

     These methods do not depend on the class or instance state.